UNED Associated Centre of Pontevedra: Description

 With 4,500 students, the UNED centre in Pontevedra is the associate centre with the most students in Galicia.
 It offers 30 university degrees, 13 languages in the CUID and the university admission course for the over-25s.The most popular courses are Psychology and Law.

 The university courses that can be followed at the university centre are the following : Business administration, Social anthropology, Environmental sciences, Legal sciences of Public administration, Nursery school teaching, Physics, Mathematics, Political sciences and Public administration, Criminology, Chemistry, Law, Economics, Social education, English studies (language, literature, culture), Spanish language and literature, Philosophy, History and Geography, Art history, Computer engineering, Information technology engineering, Mechanical engineering, Industrial electronic and automatic engineering, Electrical engineering, Industrial technological engineering, Energy engineering, Pedagogy, Psychology, Sociology, Social work and Tourism.
+The centre also provides 80% of the UNED's university extension courses in Spain.
+The UNED centre in Pontevedra has also been offering summer courses without interruption since 1989.

 The UNED Associate Centre in Pontevedra is the largest Spanish centre on the UNED North West Campus.
-The building has three floors and an inner courtyard, 4 parlours, a computer room, a library, 30 classrooms, laboratories, a meeting room, a bookshop, a cafeteria and a 600 square metre amphitheatre inaugurated in March 2016.
+The building has three floors and an inner courtyard, 4 parlours, a computer room, a library, 30 classrooms, laboratories (for physics, chemistry, biology, psychology, engineering, mathematics and computer science), a meeting room, a bookshop, a cafeteria and a 600 square metre amphitheatre inaugurated in March 2016.

 A large mural of more than 12 metres in length by the artist Manuel Moldes, painted in 1987, decorates one side of the hall on the first floor of the UNED building.

 The Governing Board of the University Centre of Pontevedra is composed of the following bodies: UNED, the Provincial Council of Pontevedra, the City Council of Pontevedra, the Xunta de Galicia and the company ENCE.